 Their departure means you have the opportunity to replace them with someone brilliant.
 Studies have shown that the top one percent of performers generate ten times the average output of their co-workers and the top five percent more than four times the average.

-There are three main steps to address employee turnover and limit the cost to your business:
+There are three main steps to address staff turnover and limit the cost to your business:

 1. Understand why people are leaving and find ways to resolve these challenges.